andrewstarritt/quaternion/README.md

     p * (q + r)  =  p*q + p*r

-The Quaternion type is non-commutative with respect to multiplication and division, i.e.  p \* q  and  q \* p in general provide different values.
+The Quaternion type is non-commutative with respect to multiplication and division, i.e. in general p \* q  and q \* p result in different values.
 To divide one Quaternion by another, there are two possible options:

     p * q.inverse() ; or
     q.inverse() * p.